doumoku/jd-easytimekeeping/CONTRIBUTING.md

 - If I delete strings, I will delete those from all language files myself.
 - When I finish development on vX.Y.Z, I will remove the `in progress` label and add the `help wanted` label to the **"vX.Y.Z Language String Changes"** Issue.
 - However, as the number of translations grows, I can't delay releases until all translations are updated.
 Therefore, once a new release is ready, I will release it without updated language files.
-The module will keep working, but with placehold English text for new strings.
+The module will keep working, but with placeholder English text for new strings.
 - As soon as PRs arrive for updates to language support, I'll do my best to merge those and ship a patch release as soon as possible.

 ## A Note About the API Documentation